NobodyTONG/Session2/README.md

 ## Dataset
 The API command of dataset is 'kaggle datasets download -d houhuantong/half-year-data' OR you can search 'HOU Huantong' in Kaggle page and find 'half_year_data' dataset.
+The results from the codes are obtained under provided weights.
+Please download the weights firstly and then run the codes.

 - 'half-year-date/':
 	  - 167labelled.csv